 The Federal patent court (BPatG) initially declared the patent invalid in 2013 due to inadmissible extension.
 In contrast to this originally disclosed procedure with the formation of Huffman code words from events with occurrence of partial sequences of length zero, which is obviously disclosed as essential for the invention, a procedure is now claimed in which the coding of the events in question is left open, the BPatG ruled at that time.

 However, the BGH set aside this judgment in 2015, denied an inadmissible extension and referred the litigation back to the Patent Court under the aspect of patentability pursuant to § 119 (3), (5) PatG (X ZR 64/13).
+This ruling X ZR 64/13, also known as Bitratenreduktion I, laid down as a leading principle decision that in patent nullity proceedings, if the patent court ruling is set aside by the Federal Supreme Court, the case is to be referred back to the patent court for a new hearing and decision, if no initial assessment of the state of the art from the point of view of patentability has yet been carried out.
 Subsequently, the BPatG again declared the patent in dispute invalid in 2016, this time because it was not patentable (5 Ni 58/11 (EP)).

 BGH changes BPatG ruling

 The BPatG had justified the absence of an inventive step with a disclosure by the US patent specification 4 420 771 (K14), which describes a procedure for coding signals in which a value occurs very frequently.
 The method is particularly suitable for coding image data and teaches the use of an alternative definition of a run.